janickr/myprotosql/README.md

 - Generate the install script

     ```bash
-    myprotosql-install-script > install_myprotosql.sql
+    myprotosql-install-script > install_myproto.sql
     ```
-- Run the generated `install_myprotosql.sql` script in MySQL
+- Run the generated `install_myproto.sql` script in MySQL
   Decode your first protobuf message:

     ```mysql
     select myproto_decode_to_textformat(0x1a03089601, null, null);
     ```
 #### Alternative
-Instead of using pip and python to install myprotosql, you can also just download the `install_myprotosql.sql` from the github repository and run that in MySQL.
+Instead of using pip and python to install myprotosql, you can also just download the `install_myproto.sql` from the github repository and run that in MySQL.

 ## Decoding
-Running `install_myprotosql.sql` installs two functions that can be used to decode protobuf binary messages:
+Running `install_myproto.sql` installs two functions that can be used to decode protobuf binary messages:
 - myproto_decode_to_textformat(binary_message, message_type, type_descriptors)
 - myproto_decode_to_jsonformat(binary_message, message_type, type_descriptors)